 Gantz by Hiroya Oku is not only one of my favorite sci-fi manga, but it's one of my favorite manga that leans heavily into horror as well.
-It's one of those action-packed, unforgettable series that's full of suspense, mystery, but also so much heart.
+It's one of those action-packed, unforgettable series that's full of suspense, and mystery, but also so much heart.

 Gantz has all of the elements that make a good action manga.
-It’s suspenseful, it’s fun thanks to its over-the-topness, it’s badass, it has amazing action scenes and fights.
+It’s suspenseful, it’s fun thanks to its over-the-topness, it’s badass, and it has amazing action scenes and fights.
 It has elements that make it a great sci-fi manga with otherworldly beings, which by the way he has some of the best alien designs I’ve ever seen, exciting technological advancements and weapons, a unique world aside from that which we know, plus it keeps your attention.
 But it's also mysterious and has some romance involved as well.
 It kind of has a little bit of everything and it somehow does them all well.

 One thing I want to debunk is that Gantz has no substance.
 While it is a story that’s full of blood and gore and action, it is so much more than that.
 Gantz really takes a good hard look at us as humans, especially when we are backed into a situation where we are now facing life and death.
 Ironically, in this situation, again.
-Most of the characters in this story died unexpectedly in the real world, whereas in the Gantz world they know that they can die because they are actually faced with a life and death situation as they battle against these insanely strong and terrifying aliens.
+Most of the characters in this story died unexpectedly in the real world, whereas in the Gantz world, they know that they can die because they are actually faced with a life-and-death situation as they battle against these insanely strong and terrifying aliens.

 The aliens don’t start out all that strong, though, and actually, I started out feeling bad for them.
-The Onion alien in particular is one that really actually tugged at my heart strings.
+The Onion Alien in particular is one that really actually tugged at my heartstrings.
 This is where we see the characters begin to struggle with themselves and their values.
 Many still have something left to live for and don’t want to die, like Kato, but still have a strong sense of duty to put themselves in harm's way to protect others.

 On the other hand, you have people like Yakuza members, who just want to destroy anything and everything around them without a care in the world as to who dies; Almost as if they are in a video game.
 You have all different types of people in this story, so it really takes a look at human nature.
 Later on, more developments, which I can’t spoil, take an even further look at how we live through a different lens.

 Gantz is a cinematic experience in manga form.
 When viewing the panels, I felt like I was watching a movie.
-I could actually hear what was happening—you could hear a explosion, their guns going off, etc. In Gantz, you experience everything you would in a blockbuster hit, especially given that Hiroya Oku, who is a film buff, seems to by paying homage to all of his favorite films in Gantz.
+I could actually hear what was happening—you could hear an explosion, their guns going off, etc. In Gantz, you experience everything you would in a blockbuster hit, especially given that Hiroya Oku, who is a film buff, seems to be paying homage to all of his favorite films in Gantz.